sile-typesetter/casile/README.md

         TARGETS = book_1 book_2

     Or perhaps populate it with a list of _all_ markdown files.
-    You don't want the extentions here, just the basenames of books to be built:
+    You don’t want the extentions here, just the basenames of books to be built:

         TARGETS = $(basename $(wildcard *.md))